 Raising Responsible Kids

 Integrated Learning Strategies is excited to feature raising responsible children in this guest post by Christine Hill.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Have you ever worried that your kids won’t be able to deal with the challenges of independent life?
 How do you think they’ll deal with college?
 Will they be able to clean up after themselves?
 Hire an electrician?
 Manage their bank account?
 With “helicopter parenting” preventing tons of modern kids from learning to take care of themselves, it can be hard to know what you can really do to help your children grow into responsible, capable adults.